CrunchyData/postgres-operator/docs/content/pgo-client/reference/pgo_create_cluster.md

       --pvc-size string                       The size of the PVC capacity for primary and replica PostgreSQL instances.
 Overrides the value set in the storage class.
 Must follow the standard Kubernetes format, e.g. "10.1Gi"
       --replica-count int                     The number of replicas to create as part of the cluster.
       --replica-storage-config string         The name of a Storage config in pgo.yaml to use for the cluster replica storage.
-  -r, --resources-config string               The name of a container resource configuration in pgo.yaml that holds CPU and memory requests and limits.
   -s, --secret-from string                    The cluster name to use when restoring secrets.
       --server-ca-secret string               The name of the secret that contains the certficate authority (CA) to use for enabling the PostgreSQL cluster to accept TLS connections.
 Must be used with "server-tls-secret"
       --server-tls-secret string              The name of the secret that contains the TLS keypair to use for enabling the PostgreSQL cluster to accept TLS connections.
 Must be used with "server-ca-secret"